AgentLoneStar007/PythonBasicUtils/README.md

 ### Installation/Usage:

-Simply clone this repository and start creating your project inside the Main class.
+Simply clone the Main branch of this repository(main is selected by default), and start creating your project inside the Main file/class.

 #### Setting up your app:
 Change the values in `data/app.json` to your liking.
 Default values are: